apache/jackrabbit-site/src/site/markdown/index.md

 #### April 25th, 2016: Apache Jackrabbit Oak 1.2.14 released
 Jackrabbit Oak 1.2.14 is a patch release that contains fixes and improvements over the previous 1.2.x release.
-See the [downloads](downloads.html#oak1.2) page for more details

 #### April 21st, 2016: Apache Jackrabbit Oak 1.0.30 released
 Jackrabbit Oak 1.0.30 is a patch release that contains fixes and